About Julia R.

 I work to make sessions with kids, teens, and families reliably comfortable, often fun, and always open to creativity.
 I try to be transparent and help everyone feel respected.
 Playfulness, acceptance, curiosity, and understanding are my guides.
 I think it’s a good thing when clients can disagree, ask questions, or say they have a different idea.
 Speaking up is a sign of investment in our work.

 When I’m not at work, you might find me out for a walk, meditating, spending time with friends and family, or at the library.
 I collect quotes, fun socks, and persist in sending mail to people the old fashioned way - with a postage stamp!
-Knowing how to enjoy life helps me to live in kind, generous, and helpful ways.
+Knowing how to enjoy life helps remind me to live in kind, generous, and helpful ways.

 - Julia Rodriguez, LCPC, OTR (She/Her)

-Julia is a therapist fellow at Empower Family Therapy.
+Julia is a staff therapist at Empower Family Therapy.
 She has completed her MA in Counseling Psychology and her Master of Occupational Therapy.
 She is a licensed clinical professional counselor and registered occupational therapist.
 Julia receives direct supervision under Aubrey Reynolds, LMFT.

 To schedule an appointment with Julia, contact us and mention her name.